dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 * The `dart:html` library contains the classes for all DOM element types, in addition to functions for accessing the DOM.

-* `JSON` provides convenient access to the most commonly used JSON conversion utilities.

 * The `dart_async` library provides for asynchronous programming.

-* A `Future` provides a way to get a value in the future.
-  (For JavaScript developers: Futures are similar to Promises.)
+* The `dart:convert` library provides convenient access to the most commonly used JSON conversion utilities.

 </div></div>